Godwinessien2023/PetPawtner/README.md

 Introduction
 Petpawtner is a mini social media web app designed for pet owners and vets to connect and share information.
 Pet owners can showcase their pets, find potential partners for breeding, and connect with local vets for healthcare services.
 Vets can use the platform to offer their services, share updates, and engage with pet owners.

-Deployed Site: Petpawtner
+Deployed Site: Petpawtner.com

 Final Project Blog Article: To be updated

 Author(s):

-Godwin's To be updated
+Godwin
-Gideon's To be updated
+Gideon
-Stella's To be updated
+Stella

 Installation
 To get started with Petpawtner locally, follow these steps: